Is BlockDAG Legit? Uncovering the Truth Behind the Flashy $BDAG Presale

 Team’s Late Introduction

 Initially, BlockDAG’s team was hidden.
 Only at the end of July 2024 did the project introduce its members, including Antony Turner as CEO, Jeremy Harkness as CTO, Prof. Dr. Eng.
 Youssef Khaoulaj as CSO, and Steven Clarke-Martin as an advisor.
-While Turner began his work with BlockDAG in June 2023, according to his LinkedIn profile, the rest of the team joined much later—the CSO and advisor joined in May 2024, and the CTO only came on board in October.
+While Turner began his work with BlockDAG Network in June 2023, according to his LinkedIn profile, the rest of the team joined much later—the CSO and advisor joined in May 2024, and the CTO only came on board in October.
 This raises questions: who handled BlockDAG’s whitepaper, tokenomics, marketing, and early development before these key figures joined?
 It’s difficult to believe that all of this was managed by one person, and we’re left wondering who was truly steering the project in its formative months.

 Unrealistic Roadmap